-The schematic drawings included in this document do not show all safety devices required for correct installation.
+The schematic drawings included in this document do not show all safety devices reguired for correct installation.

-- Install the necessary safety devices in the system. - ► Observe the applicable national and international laws, standards and guidelines.
+- ▶ Install the necessary safety devices in the system. - ▶ Observe the applicable national and international laws, standards and guidelines.

-1.4.7 Risk of poisoning and burns caused by escaping hot flue gases
+▶ In order to operate the product, ensure that 1.4.7 Risk of poisoning and burns caused by escaping hot flue gases

-- ► Only operate the product if the air/flue pipe has been completely installed. - With the exception of short periods for testing purposes, only operate the product when the front casing is installed and closed.
+- ► Only operate the product if the air/flue pipe has been completely installed. - ► With the exception of short periods for testing purposes, only operate the product when the front casing is installed and closed.